lamozg6/Simple-HLS-Distribution-Server/README.md

 HLS-streaming server built using oat++ (AKA oatpp) Async API.

-Server protected by Basic Auth standard and uses cookies.
+Server protected by Basic Auth standard and use cookies.

 Live stream is tested with Safari-Browser and VLC-player.